Zurehma/SE2-Kiruna_eXplorer/server/API.md

 [
   {
     "linkedDocID": 1,
     "title": "Compilation of responses “So what the people of Kiruna think?”
+(15)", "type": "Direct"
-(15)" },
+  },
   {
     "linkedDocID": 2,
-    "title": "Detail plan for Bolagsomradet Gruvstad-spark (18)" }
+    "title": "Detail plan for Bolagsomradet Gruvstad-spark (18)", "type": "Direct"
+  }
 ]
 ```